Symphony No. 4 (Prokofiev): Analysis

-Andante assai - Allegro eroico
+I. Andante assai – Allegro eroico

 The first movement is in sonata form, beginning with an introduction and ending with a Coda.
 The introduction, exposition, development, recapitulation, and Coda are clearly distinguished by different tempo markings and time signatures.
 Though the movement begins and ends in C major the tonal center is ambiguous as it is constantly shifting.

 The opening of the movement begins with a slow, newly composed introduction, a warm melody played by the woodwinds (ex.1).
 This melody also appears in the second movement.

 This introduction then leads to the main section, marked allegro eroico.
 The vigorous, hard-edged theme is taken from the fourth number of the ballet.
 The excitement of the music is created by the constant 16th-note rhythm played by strings (ex.2).
 This "machine music" ostinato provides an important part of the texture.
 The second subject is a lyrical counter-theme, marked Piu tranquillo, introduced by the flute.
 Following the principles of tripartite first-movement form, the earlier material is developed, and then returns in a varied recapitulation.

+II.
 Andante tranquillo

 The second movement is in C major, based on the final episode of the ballet.
 The serene, glowing theme contains the most memorable melody in the work.
 Prokofiev exalts the moment with the simplest of the flute melodies (ex.3), blending itself with the strings.

 The form of this movement is ABCB^{1}A^{1}DXA^{2}, with A being the glowing melody and X a reminiscence of the symphony's introduction.
 The BCB^{1} component can be considered a ternary episode.
 B suggests a sonata transition, while the C material arrives with the weight of a sonata second subject.
-In a purported sonata allegro scheme, the B^{1} section would inaugurate the development, given its more active texture and return to the main key of C. The A theme is developed next, with canonic imitations in E-flat major, after which surface the mysterious B-major chords of section D. These two sections (D and X) shatter the proposed sonata scheme, and in place of a recapitulation, the movement closes with another reprise of the lyrical A theme.
+In a purported sonata allegro scheme, the B^{1} section would inaugurate the development, given its more active texture and return to the main key of C. The A theme is developed next, with canonic imitations in E♭ major, after which surface the mysterious B-major chords of section D. These two sections (D and X) shatter the proposed sonata scheme, and in place of a recapitulation, the movement closes with another reprise of the lyrical A theme.

+III.
 Moderato, quasi allegretto

 The form of this movement is Scherzo and Trio.
 This elegant and spirited movement is the only movement that Prokofiev borrowed completely from the ballet, including the third number as the main body, and the fifth as the ending.

 The music of the ballet's third number proceeds up to the last four bars, when it switches to a reprise of the ballet's fifth number.

 At the Scherzo, Prokofiev indulges in new delicacies of orchestration, giving a sinuous dance theme to the strings (ex.4), and decorating it on its return.
 The angular unisons framing the Trio section benefit from a touch of counterpoint in the trumpet and horn parts, and the ballet dance's form lends itself perfectly to a classically proportioned scherzo.